 When decorating the scene, add a little twist and turn to the objects and move it slightly so that it is not perfectly aligned, it can be adjusting a stool, adding surface imperfections, chamfering the edges of a brick wall, leaving one drawer open, or placing an open book on a table.
 This method will give the scene more personality hence making it more realistic.

+Finally, one of the best rendering hacks is composition like in real-life photography.
 Even if you have a stunning model but the camera set-up is not correctly positioned, then your render can still look bad.
 The role of composition is to create a visually appealing structure for the photo.
 Create attention-grabbing renders by guiding the viewer’s eyes with leading lines and focal points.
 Having a central point draws the eyes to important parts of the image.

 There are several tips to improve the composition: